sras/yaar/README.md

 ~*~ Yaar means friend ~*~

 Yaar is an attempt to independently implement an interface that loosly resembels that of Haskell's `Servant` web framework.
-If you are not aware of `Servant`, what this interface enables you is the auto generation of api spec that is gauranteed (by the type checker) to be in sync with the actual implementation.
+If you are not aware of `Servant`, what this interface enables you (among other things) is the auto generation of api spec that is gauranteed (by the type checker) to be in sync with the actual implementation.

 ### How to make a web application using Yaar?